Owen Brown (abolitionist, born 1824): Kansas

-Owen fought with his father in Kansas and was present at the sack of Lawrence.
+Owen fought together with his father in Kansas and was present at the sack of Lawrence.
 Border ruffians from Missouri burned his house and stole his cattle.
 He participated, along with brother-in-law Henry Thompson, in the Pottawatomie massacre.
 "He was imprisoned, ill-treated, and finally driven from the State, for the sole reason that he was an abolitionist."
 In 1888 and 1889 he recalled some of his Kansas activities.

 Harpers Ferry

-Owen was the only child of Brown to participate in the Chatham, Ontario meeting in which the raid was planned.
+Owen was the only child of Brown to participate in the Chatham, Ontario, meeting in which the raid was planned.
 He was chosen as treasurer of the organization, of which John Brown was president.

 Owen, as he told it later, before the raid "spent many months in the mountains of the South, searching out suitable places for the rendezvous and concealment of liberty-seeking slaves".
 During the three months before the raid, his father, under cover of prospecting for minerals, examined and approved of a number of them.